-A Second Look
+A Second Look at Healing Diets

 I quickly realized I missed a big piece of information in my earlier research.
 While the Paleo Diet is designed to be a lifetime choice, the AIP is a temporary protocol, designed to identify food intolerances.

-How Does It Work?
+How Does Paleo AIP Work?

 A negative reaction means you are intolerant to that food and need to avoid it long-term.
 My reaction was always joint pain, but your reaction might be a skin rash, digestive discomfort, insomnia, moodiness, blurry vision; it varies from person to person.

 When it comes to food intolerance, we’re all different.
 Some people will react to eggs, others will react to dairy.
 This information allows you to dramatically reduce the inflammation in your body, calm your overactive immune system, and make major progress in healing.

 What About GAPS Intro?

 Ironically, when this happens, you end up with a diet far more limited than the AIP.
 That’s because the GAPS Introduction Diet introduces common food intolerances very quickly, without a clearly marked elimination period, and it also reintroduces multiple foods simultaneously.

 Lauren, from the popular food blog Empowered Sustenance, recently wrote a post about the AIP, and we communicated in the comment section about our similar experiences.
 This is what she said:

-Looking back, I should have started with the AIP because it really boosted my healing (from Ulcerative Colitis) more than the GAPS Diet.
+Looking back, I should have started with the AIP because it really boosted my healing (from ulcerative colitis) more than the GAPS Diet.
 I’m not discrediting the GAPS Diet in anyway, and it offers many beneficial points that the AIP doesn’t, such as the lifestyle changes.
 But if I had known better, I would have sucked it up and done the AIP first.

 I won’t lie to you.
 The Paleo Autoimmune Protocol was a challenging and emotional experience for me, but it was also a key to transforming my health, and now that I’m on the other side, I’m so grateful.
-Here’s a summary of my experience:

 Eileen Laird is using the Paleo Autoimmune Protocol to heal rheumatoid arthritis, with great success.
 She has reduced her symptoms by 95%, without the use of biologic, steroid or immunosuppressant medication.
 She started her blog, Phoenix Helix, to connect with other autoimmune travelers on similar journeys.
 Her blog’s name has a special meaning: the phoenix represents rising from the ashes; the helix represents the magic of epigenetics – our ability to change the expression of our genes and therefore our health.
 She hosts a weekly AIP Recipe Roundtable, where bloggers share AIP-friendly recipes.
 You can also find her on Facebook.